Reading time: 11 minutes

 Tax on investment earnings

 Investment earnings inside your super fund are taxed at a maximum rate of 15%.
 If your fund holds Australian shares with franked dividends, then your fund will pay less than 15% tax on those earnings.
-So anyone on a marginal tax rate above 15% will pay less tax on their investment returns in super than they would if they held the same investments outside super.
+So, anyone on a marginal tax rate above 15% will pay less tax on their investment returns in super than they would if they held the same investments outside super.

 Capital gains on the sale of assets inside super are also taxed at concessional rates.
 If the investment has been held for more than 12 months, the fund only pays tax on two-thirds of the capital gain at a rate of 15%.
 That’s an effective capital gains tax of 10% (two-thirds of 15%).
-If you held the same investment outside super for more than 12 months, you would pay tax at your marginal rate on half the capital gain, or up to 23.5% for people on the top marginal rate of 47% (including Medicare levy).
+If you held the same investment outside super for more than 12 months, you would pay tax at your marginal rate on half the capital gain, or an effective tax rate of up to 23.5% for people on the top marginal rate of 47% (including Medicare levy).

 These are the tax rates that apply to investment returns inside super during accumulation phase.
 That is, while you are working and accumulating savings in super to be used in retirement.